Arvind Manocha, President and CEO

 Arvind’s goals of strengthening Wolf Trap are borne out in increased philanthropic support and exceptional audience turnout across all its venues – the Filene Center, The Barns at Wolf Trap, and Children’s Theatre-in-the-Woods.
 Since the start of Arvind’s tenure, Wolf Trap has expanded its community of supporters with record-breaking increases in new membership as well as record-breaking sales and paid capacities for performance seasons across all venues.

 Prior to joining Wolf Trap, Arvind worked at the legendary Hollywood Bowl, which under his leadership was named “Best Major Outdoor Venue in America” by Pollstar magazine eight years in a row.
 As Chief Operating Officer of the Los Angeles Philharmonic Association, he oversaw a wide range of artistic and operational functions at both the historic Hollywood amphitheater and the Association’s primary home, the landmark Walt Disney Concert Hall in downtown Los Angeles.
 Arvind’s tenure at the Hollywood Bowl was marked by record-high attendance, increased diversity in concert offerings, and his management of a multi-year capital improvement plan, which included both the rehabilitation of historic structures and the construction of new buildings.

 Arvind grew up in Ohio, where he listened to everything from Indian ragas to Beethoven to Queen.
 He graduated with honors from Cornell University and earned his master’s degree as a Marshall Scholar from the University of Cambridge.
 Upon graduation, he joined McKinsey and Co. as a strategy consultant, serving clients in Los Angeles and London.
-A 2016 recipient of the Washington Business Journal’s Minority Business Leader Award, Arvind has served on several nonprofit boards, and currently serves on the boards of Levine Music and Northern Virginia Chamber of Commerce.
+A 2016 recipient of the Washington Business Journal’s Minority Business Leader Award, Arvind has served on several nonprofit boards, and currently serves on the board of the Northern Virginia Chamber of Commerce.
 Arvind and his husband, Gideon Malone, make their home in Great Falls, Virginia.

 Beth Brummel, Chief Operating Officer